ericqu/iban_validation/iban_validation_rs/README.md

 For now, parallelisation is not in the scope of the core library as usage through other libraries is likely to provide that, like in the polars plugin.

 # Changes
+ - 0.1.5: improved documentation
- - 0.14: technical update; updated polars dependency to polars 0.46.0, and py03 0.23 impacting only the Python packages.
+ - 0.1.4: technical update; updated polars dependency to polars 0.46.0, and py03 0.23 impacting only the Python packages.
- - 0.13: Updated to latest [Iban Register](https://www.swift.com/standards/data-standards/iban-international-bank-account-number) v99 from Dec 2024
+ - 0.1.3: Updated to latest [Iban Register](https://www.swift.com/standards/data-standards/iban-international-bank-account-number) v99 from Dec 2024